This is the best Dried Cranberry Chocolate Cookies recipe ever!

 And when you add dried cranberries and white chocolate to it, the flavor is exponentially off the charts.

-A very straightforward recipe that is amazingly delicious and that turns out perfectly every single time.
+A very straightforward, amazingly delicious recipe that turns out perfectly every time.

 My favorite and always go-to recipe during the holiday season.
-A great cookie to wrap up in a very pretty holiday bag and donate to your friends, bring to work, or any gathering.
-A sure hit.
+It is a great cookie to wrap up in a beautiful holiday bag and donate to your friends to bring to work or any gathering.